jschneider98/jgocache/autocert/cache/README.md

 # Autocert/cache

-`autocert.Cache` implementations for svcproxy
+`autocert.Cache` implementations
-Allows to use precaching for realy fast reads and encryption for better security.
+Allow the use of precaching for realy fast reads and encryption for better security.

 # Configuration